rur/todowithoutmvc/readme.md

 ## Fully server side?

 There are no client side templates of any kind.
-All IO is driven through HTTP requests with HTML fragments.
+All IO is driven through HTML template requests.

 See [Treetop](https://github.com/rur/treetop) for more details.